The Ultimate Guide to Team Building Skills

 Challenges – If team members bond, this change can give them a sense of insecurity.
 That’s especially so for people with strong routine and empathy style, based on the Herrmann Brain Dominance Instrument (HBDI).

-Effective team building requires an awareness of and preparation to deal with internal and external barriers.
+Effective team activities require an awareness of and preparation to deal with internal and external barriers.
 Some challenges may be within your control and you can change them, but you’ll have to find creative ways to work around challenges beyond your control.

 Trying to build a unified team, you’ll quickly find that people always behave differently regardless of what you do.
 Their behaviour is largely influenced by how they prefer to think, which can be evaluated using the Herrmann Brain Dominance Instrument (HBDI).